This

 the percussion solos (thani avarthanam).
 G.

-Harishankar on several occasions even topped
+Harishankar on several occasions even out-played

 tabla player Zakir Hussain when they shared